-Misdemeanors can be expunged in Oklahoma.
-Expungements will remove or “seal” past offenses on your criminal record, depending on if you are eligible.
-Having a past charge or conviction available for the public eye can cause a lot of burdens in your life when it comes to looking for a job, buying or renting a house, or simply being in good standing.
-People often want to know if their misdemeanor is eligible for expungement as Oklahoma does restrict certain crimes from being expunged.
+Getting a criminal misdemeanor expunged in Oklahoma is possible.
+Expungements remove or “seal” past offenses on your criminal record, but you must qualify.
+Having a past charge or conviction available for the public eye can cause a lot of burdens in your life.
+This impacts includes things like looking for a job, buying or renting a house, or simply being in good standing.
+People often want to know if their misdemeanor is eligible for expungement given Oklahoma does restrict certain crimes from being expunged.

 Lawyers Expunging a Misdemeanor in Oklahoma